B5D8C641627B2/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

 -   [2.3.
 Configure computer groups](2-configure-wsus.md#BKMK_ConfigcomputerGroups) in this topic

 ### <a name="BKMK_ConfigureAU"></a>Configure Automatic Updates in Group Policy
-if you have set up active directory in your network, you can configure one or multiple computers simultaneously by including them in a Group Policy Object (GPO), and then configuring that GPO with WSUS settings.
+If you have set up active directory in your network, you can configure one or multiple computers simultaneously by including them in a Group Policy Object (GPO), and then configuring that GPO with WSUS settings.
 We recommend that you create a new GPO that contains only WSUS settings.

 Link this WSUS GPO to an active directory container that is appropriate for your environment.
 In a simple environment, you might link a single WSUS GPO to the domain.
 In a more complex environment, you might link multiple WSUS GPOs to several organizational units (OUs), which will enable you to apply different WSUS policy settings to different types of computers.